myeomans/politeness/cran-comments.md

+## Version Update (0.4.0)

+Added a new function with a pre-trained model from a related paper.

 ## Version Update (0.3.3)

 Based on some user testing we have clarified some common error messages.
 We also have added more documentation regarding the plot options.